lorenzogenera/Molecular_dynamics_sims/README.md

 # 2D Molecular Dynamics Sims

 A from-scratch 2D molecular dynamics engine in Python that simulates argon atoms interacting through the Lennard-Jones potential.
-The notebook builds the engine step by step — from a single pair of atoms to a small gas — and uses it to compare numerical integrators, recover thermodynamic quantities, and observe emergent solid/liquid/gas behavior.
+The notebook builds the engine step by step, from a single pair of atoms to a small gas, and uses it to compare numerical integrators, recover thermodynamic quantities, and observe emergent solid/liquid/gas behavior.

 Built with only numpy and matplotlib.
 The notebook is fully self-contained.